 Article originally published in IP Pro Patents.

-Sean is head of our legal team and dispute resolution teams and a member of our Management Board.
-He has over 15 years of experience advising on contentious and non-contentious IP matters, including patents, trade marks, designs, copyright, database rights and trade secrets across a range of industry sectors.
-He works closely with senior management and their external counsel to deliver a wide range of IP related projects in a pragmatic and commercially-focussed manner, including on IP protection, commercialisation, technology transfer and dispute resolution.
+Sean is a European IP lawyer.
+He is head of our legal services team and a member of our Management Board.
+He has over 20 years of experience advising on contentious and non-contentious IP matters, including patents, trade marks, designs, copyright, database rights and trade secrets.
+He has a particular focus on the life science, bioinformatics, pharma and advanced materials sectors.
+Sean works closely with senior management and their external advisors to deliver a wide range of IP related projects in a pragmatic and commercially-focussed manner, including on IP protection, commercialisation, technology transfer and litigation.

 Our IP specialists work at all stage of the IP life cycle and provide strategic advice about patent, trade mark and registered designs, as well as any IP-related disputes and legal and commercial requirements.

-We have an easily-accessible office in central London, as well as a number of regional offices throughout the UK and an office in Munich, Germany.
+Our peopleWe have an easily-accessible office in central London, as well as a number of regional offices throughout the UK and an office in Munich, Germany.
 We’d love to hear from you, so please get in touch.